wangerekaharun/CustomComposeReactions/README.md

 In this article, you'll learn how to add your custom reactions to Stream's Compose UI components.
 You'll use the [low-level Android client](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-client) library to send reactions.

-With the new SDK v5, the ReactionsTypes API has been imporved to now support even more complext reactions.
-This version adds support for animated emojis or uploaded images just like other social media platforms.
+With the new **SDK v5**, the ReactionsTypes API supports even more complex reactions.
+This version supports animated emojis or uploaded images just like other social media platforms.

 **Note**: The [Jetpack Compose UI components](https://getstream.io/blog/jetpack-compose-sdk/) are now stable.
 Check the full announcement [here](https://getstream.io/blog/android-v5-sdk-release/).
 You can try out the new SDK in the [Jetpack Compose Chat Tutorial](https://getstream.io/chat/compose/tutorial/).

 ### Overriding Default Reactions

-By Default the Stream Chat SDK has the following reactions: thumbs up/down, love, LOL.
+The Stream Chat SDK has the following reactions: thumbs up/down, love, LOL.
 Users can react to messages with either of these reactions.
-As with all the components in the Chat SDK, you can override this default reactions and provide your own custom ones.
-There are two ways in which you can provide your own custom reactions:
+As with all the components in the Chat SDK, you can override these default reactions and provide your custom ones.
+There are two ways in which you can provide your custom reactions:

 - Using the `reactionIconFactory` property in `ChatTheme`.
 - Using the `reactionTypes` property in the `SelectedReactionsMenu` or `SelectedMessageMenu`